weasdown/kobayashi-maru/bridge_simulator/README.md

 # bridge_simulator

-A Flutter simulator of the bridge of a Star Trek Constellation-class starship.
+A Flutter simulator of the [bridge on a Galaxy-class starship](https://memory-alpha.fandom.com/wiki/Galaxy_class#Main_bridge).

 ## Getting Started